robertgshaw2-neuralmagic/nm-roboflow/README.md

     time.sleep(1)
 ```

-Note that we include a 1s delay in between requests.
-In this demo, we configured DeepSparse to log
+Note that we included a 1s delay in between requests.
+In `server-config-roboflow-logging.yaml`, we configured DeepSparse to log
-every image (`frequency=1`) to a remote API, which will overload the Server if requests arrive continuously.
+every image (`frequency=1`) to a remote API for the purposes of the demo.
+Logging every image from a continuous stream will overload the Server
+and cause it to crash.

-***In an actual productions setting, you will likely want to send only a sample of images up to the server if you are recieving requests continously (for example, logging 1 out of every 10000 requests with `frequency=10000`).***
+***In an actual productions setting, you will likely want to send only a sample of images up to the server if you are recieving requests continously.
+For example, you could set set `frequency=10000` to log 1 out of every 10000 images).***

 Run the script with the following: